kkrull/java-sandbox/greeter/readme.md

 1. Close and release (two separate steps) the staging repository on Sonatype Nexus.
 It will tell you if information is missing from the POM or if there are issues with your keys.
+1. Eventually I am told this results in your artifact appearing on the Maven Central Repository.
+I think that took about a day, when I did this 10 years ago.

-## Gotchas (with keys–I'm looking at YOU, `gpg`)
+## Gotchas (with keys–I'm looking at YOU `gpg`)

 All the problems you are likely to encounter will be related to artifact signing.
 Most everything else works just fine, but keys?
 OMG what a nightmare.

 - `gpg` assigns at least 3 different identifiers for everything it creates.
-  Passing one kind of ID to a tool that expects a key in one of the other formats leads to saying goodbye in Germany, not the much-preferable Austria.
+  Passing one kind of ID to a tool that expects a key in one of the other formats leads to it saying goodbye to you the not-nice way.
 - `gpg` generates an additional "subkey" of the parent key you generate on your local machine.
 You have to go and delete that subkey so that `gpg` uses just the parent key to sign things.
 Otherwise Sonatype OSSRH will send you a bill